Photography 101: Landscape Photography Tips for Beginners

 Appropriate Camera Settings

 Many Beginners use auto focus for landscape.
-But as a skill seeker you must on the manual mode and depending on the surroundings you should set the following setting by yourself:
+In fact, in the latest dslr cameras let us shoot with auto modes.
+But as a skill seeker you must use the manual modes and depending on the surroundings you should set the following setting by yourself:

 - Aperture: For landscape my suggestion will be open for aperture and take aperture as much as you can.